AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Adaptive Price Zone (APZ)
 ### Description
-The adaptive price zone is a technical indicator developed by Lee Leibfarth in 2006.
-The APZ is a volatility-based indicator that appears as a set of bands placed over a price chart.
-Especially useful in non-trending, choppy markets, the APZ was created to help traders find potential turning points in the markets.
-The APZ is based on a short-term double-smoothed exponential moving average that reacts quickly to price changes with reduced lag.
-The bands form a channel that surrounds the average price and tracks the price changes.
-If the price crosses the upper band of the zone then this will present you with an opportunity to trade a reversal.
-The opposite is true for the lower band.
+This is a technical indicator developed by Lee Leibfarth in 2006.
+The Adaptive Price Zone is a volatility-based indicator shown as a set of bands laid over a price chart.
+The APZ, which is particularly useful in non-trending, choppy markets, was developed with the aim of helping traders to find potential turning points in the markets.
+The APZ is based on a short-term, double-smoothed EMA that reacts rapidly to price changes with reduced lag.
+It works in the following way: the bands create a channel that envelopes the average price and tracks price changes.
+If the price crosses over the upper band of the zone, this creates an opportunity for the trader to trade a reversal.
+For the lower band, the reverse is true.

 ### Interpretation
 The bigger the price movement, the greater the distance between the upper and lower band will be.
 The smaller the price movement, the smaller the distance between the bands.
 More widely spaced bands will indicate increased instability and volatility, whereas closely tuned bands will display reduced volatility.
 If the price action breaks through the upper or lower band then the APZ will tend to return to its statistical average.
 This will lead to trading opportunities where the market may try to compensate for imbalances.
 If the price overshoots the bands for example, as mentioned in the description, then this will present you with a trading opportunity in the opposite direction.